Steam Powered Giraffe: 2013-2016: MK III, The Vice Quadrant, and Quintessential

-on July 18, 2013, Steam Powered Giraffe hosted their own one-day convention, Walter Robotics Expo 2013, with vendor tables and appearances by fellow steampunk performers Professor Elemental and The League of S.T.E.A.M.
+On July 18, 2013, Steam Powered Giraffe hosted their own one-day convention, Walter Robotics Expo 2013, with vendor tables and appearances by fellow steampunk performers Professor Elemental and The League of S.T.E.A.M.

 On August 9, 2013, the band announced the title to their third album, MK III.
 The album released on December 3, 2013.

 Beginning in 2013, Steam Powered Giraffe introduced several new characters to the act.
 The first of these were the Walter Workers (initially referred to as "Walter Girls"), white-skinned and blue-haired characters who initially started out manning the band's merchandise table at shows, but gradually were integrated into the stage performances.
 Within the fictional mythology of Steam Powered Giraffe, the Walter Workers are "blue matter engineers" employed by Walter Robotics (the fictional company which owns and operates the robots) and are responsible for maintaining and repairing the robots during live performances.
-Also added to the show around this time was GG the Giraffe (sometimes spelled G.G.), a robotic baby giraffe puppet (voiced and puppeteered by Isabella Bennett).
-GG first appeared in the YouTube video for the band's cover of Rihanna's "Diamonds", released in June 2013.
-Also introduced during this time were two "A.I." characters, Beebop and QWERTY, which appeared in the band's live performances until 2020 and were voiced by the band's sound engineer Steve Negrete.
+Also added to the show in July 2013 was G.G. the Giraffe, a robotic baby giraffe puppet (voiced and puppeteered by Isabella Bennett).
+G.G.'s first appearance was in the music video for the band's cover of Rihanna's "Diamonds", released in June 2013.
+Two additional characters, Beebop and QWERTY, portrayed on stage with projections and video, made their first appearances in the band's live shows in 2013 and were voiced by the band's sound engineer, Steve Negrete.

 At the beginning of 2014, the character of Rabbit officially became female, coinciding with performer Isabella Bunny Bennett's own public transition as a transgender woman.
 Isabella Bennett, long referred to by the nickname "Bunny", legally changed her name to Isabella on January 22, 2016—the band's 8th anniversary.